 Occupational Therapy

 Our Arm Dynamics clinical therapy specialists have experience with recognizing the source and presentation of their patient’s pain.
 The goal is to have patients be able to wear a prosthesis comfortably and efficiently for as long as they need, and pain can be a barrier to success in this area.
-From scar management to edema (swelling) control to desensitization protocols, a clinical therapy specialist can provide both early interventions like the ones listed above, and identify and address other problems like overuse issues.
+From scar management to edema (swelling) control to desensitization protocols (seen in the picture below), a clinical therapy specialist can provide both early interventions like the ones listed above, and identify and address other problems like overuse issues.

 Graded Motor Imagery / Mirror Therapy